HCPSS/schoolsites-help/_posts/2016-12-13-uploading-files.md

 category: files
 ---

 This topic explores how to upload a PDF file and link to it on your site.
-[Replacing files](/schoolsites-help/files/es-files/2014/07/15/replacing-files/) is a separate topic, along with [adding links to external sites](/schoolsites-help/es-files/2014/07/15/adding-links/).
+[Replacing files](/schoolsites-help/files/2014/07/15/replacing-files/) is a separate topic, along with [adding links to external sites](/schoolsites-help/edit/2014/07/15/adding-links/).

 <div id="list">
 <h3><i class="fa fa-angle-right" aria-hidden="true"></i> Pro tip: link to hcpss.org as much as possible</h3>
 	<div class="hide hide--content">
 		<p>To make the work less cumbersome on school site managers it's suggested that you try and link to hcpss.org files as much as possible.</p>
 		<p>For instance, on <a href="http://www.hcpss.org/about-us/forms/">this page</a> there are commonly requested forms for field trips, medications, and absences.
-On <a href="http://www.hcpss.org/parents/">this page</a> you can find the child abuse training materials for parent chaperones. </p>
+The <a href="http://www.hcpss.org/health/">Health Services page</a> is also extremely useful for health procedure forms.
+Also, on <a href="http://www.hcpss.org/parents/">this page</a> you can find the child abuse training materials for parent chaperones. </p>
 		<p>If you link to an hcpss.org hosted file, then whenever that file is updated you will not have to worry about re-uploading the new version.
 We maintain the content so you won't have to.</p>
 	</div>
 </div>